DrLex0/quake-frogbots/waypoint/README.md

 This allows the bot to perform trick jumps where a straight jump would have a risk of bumping into an obstacle.
 Examples can be found in `trindm3` and `shifter`.

+#### Overriding air strafe rotation

+In most cases, the bot is able to automatically calculate an appropriate rotational speed to perform an air strafe.
+Some extremely tricky jumps may require a specific speed that cannot be calculated.
+An example can be found in `baldm6` for the downward jump towards the mega health.
+A _fixed yaw rate_ can be imposed on paths for cases like this.
+Due to this being needed only very rarely, no effort has been made to make this easily configurable.
+The yaw speed override must be manually added to the generated waypoint code as follows:

+1. Make a guess at the required rotational speed.
+It must be between -270 and 270.
+A _leftwards_ (counter-clockwise) turn has a _positive_ value, a _rightwards_ (clockwise) turn a _negative_ value.
+2. Find the marker and its path number for the path that represents the air strafing jump.
+For instance, if the path goes from `m176` to `m40` and the waypoint code contains: `m176.P0=m40;`, then `0` is the path number.
+3. If the desired yaw speed is `S`, the marker has index `N`, and the path number is `M`, add this at the end of the QC code: `mN.RM=S;`
+   - For instance, in `baldm6,` marker 176 needs a speed of 224 on path 0, hence this statement needs to be added: `m176.R0=244;`
+4. Try it out and tweak; a lot of trial-and-error will be inevitable.
+Ensure the bot is not bumping into a wall or ceiling during the air strafe, or it will definitely fail.

+Bots have a skill-dependent inaccuracy on air strafing.
+Because of this, it is best to raise the skill level to 20 while validating (`impulse 115`), to eliminate random errors.
+Still, even a level 20 bot may sometimes fail at very tricky jumps due to timing, but should succeed most of the time if the jump is correctly set up.

+This does not only apply to precise jumps; any path where the bot gets airborne can be given an `R` value to enforce air strafing at a specific yaw rate.

 ### Dealing with overlapping markers